urbainvaes/vim-remembrall/README.md

 | `g:remembrall_auto_accept` | `1`             | Automically accept unique match                      |
 | `g:remembrall_accept`      | `\<c-m>`        | Key to accept a mapping when auto-accept is disabled |

-## Inspiration and thanks
+## Acknowledgements

 Some parts of the source code were inspired by [vim-peekaboo](https://github.com/junegunn/vim-peekaboo).
-Many thanks to Raimond Willemsen for reporting bugs and suggesting improvements.
+I thank Raimond Willemsen for reporting bugs and suggesting improvements.

 ## License